charlax/copy-db-poc/README.md

 # copy-db-poc

-POC for copying a db from postgres to mysql
+This is a POC for copying a db from postgres to mysql.